Coastal scene with a lighthouse on a rocky shoreline, scattered driftwood, and people sitting on rocks under a clear blue sky.

 World-famous shoreline whale watching and family-friendly walks

-The Limekiln Preserve offers scenic, family-friendly trails that connect with Lime Kiln Point State Park, one of the world’s premier land-based whale-watching spots.
-These trails provide access to coastal views, historic sites, and lush forested paths.
-Most trails are easy to moderate, with a few steeper sections, making them accessible for a wide range of hikers.
+Limekiln Preserve, managed by the Land Bank, features scenic, family-friendly trails that link directly to Lime Kiln Point State Parkone of the world’s best places to view whales from shore.
+Hikers can enjoy lush forest paths, coastal views, and historic landmarks along the way.
+Most trails are easy to moderate, with a few steeper stretches, making them accessible to a wide range of hikers.

 One popular route leads to Deadman Bay, a secluded cove perfect for a peaceful break, while a loop trail passes by Westside Lake, a tranquil spot nestled in the woods.
 Some trails follow historic wagon roads from the island’s lime quarrying era, offering a glimpse into the past.